 As it stands today, retrieving surgical sponges and assessing the blood loss in patients is something that is estimated typically by nurses, with no accurate way to retrieve the sort of information the Gauss Surgical app would provide.

-AirStrip ONE is a diagnostic aid that delivers patient data from medical devices, electronic medical records and patient monitors to clinicians – in a single view on their smartphone or iPad.
-Clinical data includes vital signs, allergies, medications, medical images and lab results with information generated from medical devices.
+AirStrip ONE is a diagnostic aid that delivers patient data from medical devices, electronic medical records, and patient monitors to clinicians – in a single view on their smartphone or iPad.
+Clinical data includes vital signs, allergies, medications, medical images, and lab results with information generated from medical devices.

 This medical viewing product provides instant access to radiology diagnostic images and reports from mobile devices.
 The app streams data from a variety of imaging modalities, with off-site servers preparing it for rapid visualization on a smartphone or tablet.
 Since most processing is done outside the mobile device, no sensitive patient information seems to be transmitted, making it a fundamentally secure process.

-So there you have our recommendations for the most useful, not to mention coolest, FDA approved health apps on the market for physicians.
+So there you have our recommendations for the most useful, not to mention the coolest, FDA approved health apps on the market for physicians.

 As always, we’ll keep working on bringing you the latest and greatest in health IT.
 Sign up for our newsletter today to stay updated on all of our new articles.